2014 - 2015 Upgrading a TH350 3 speed to a TH 2004R 4 speed transmission.

 measure the length of the spine but an estimate would be about 90mm.
 There was now about 30mm showing, i.e. not engaged.
 This is a

 little over an inch).
-Since changing the prop shaft is not needed when going from a 350 to a th200-4R transmission, you may wonder
+Since changing the prop shaft is not needed when going from a 350 to a

 why I included this detail here.
 Two reasons.
 The first it to show that making changes to a prop shaft is not a big deal.
 2 to 3 hours